 The main sign of using too many nutrients is nutrient burn.
 I’ve heard several growers suggest that you should use as many nutrients as your plant can possibly take, right up until it gets nutrient burn, and to stick to that level.

 I personally recommend avoiding nutrient burn if possible.
 In my experience, plants that are “pushed to the limit” with nutrients don’t seem to grow faster than plants given a standard amount of nutrients.

 You want your plant to be green and healthy, but dark green leaves and burnt tips are signs your plant is getting more nutrients than it can use.

 Giving the plant time with lower levels of nutrients can help use up all the extra nutrients in the leaves, and the color will slowly return to normal (though burnt tips never recover).

 In the later part of the flowering stage, too-high levels of nutrients may add a ‘chemically’ taste to your buds, so it’s especially important to be careful.
 Nutrient toxicities are most common with mineral (non-organic) sources of nutrients because they are quickly absorbed by the roots regardless of whether the plant needs more.

-Flushing during the last week or two is recommended to help the plant use up any extra nutrients contained in the buds and can help improve the taste and smell.
-Using a flushing agent (sometimes called "Clearing" or "Salt Leaching" solutions) can also help the flushing process, though they can't perform miracles.
+Flushing during the last week or two is recommended to help improve the taste and smell.
+Using a flushing agent (sometimes called “Clearing” or “Salt Leaching” solutions) can also help the flushing process, though they can’t perform miracles.